Peter Kortvel // PMM & GTM

 Thinking

-Narrowed the value prop to the few elements that actually resonated.
+Narrowed the value prop to the few elements that resonated.
 Mixed three modes: technical animation (the how), retail store scenes (the problem), and on-camera presence from two Scandit team members and one customer (solution and trust).
 Skipped voice-over – let the people speak.
 The mix made it engaging without diluting the message.

 What shipped